v1kko/correlation_integral/README.rst

 ====================

 Calculates the correlation integral.
 Does not take self-distance into account.
-Memory complexity is `len(data)*len(Rs)`.
-Calculations are done with single precision floating point data, and the theoretical maximum data length is `3.037.000.499` points divided by the number of Rs that you want to calculate
+Memory complexity is :code:`len(data)*len(Rs)`.
+Calculations are done with single precision floating point data, and the theoretical maximum data length is :code:`3.037.000.499` points divided by the number of Rs that you want to calculate

 Usage